zpainter/iassist/content/conferences/iassist2026/registration.md

 To receive Members Only registration discounts, you must be an IASSIST Member in good standing.
 To take advantage of member pricing, please visit the [Become a Member page](/about/become-a-member/) to join before you register.

+Registration for individuals is now closed.
+Sponsors may still register.

 <br />
   <a class="btn btn-template-main" href="https://iassistdata.info/event-6626322" target="_blank" >Register for IASSIST 2026 Virtual Conference <span class="fas fa-external-link-alt"></span></a>
 <br /><br />